Chuong06101997/Customer-Churn-Prediction/README.md

 Traditional churn prediction focuses on identifying whether a customer will churn.
 However, this approach is incomplete from a business perspective.
 The key challenge is:
 >How can the company identify which customers are worth retaining and allocate retention resources efficiently to maximize profit?

+## 3. Business Needs
+The business does not simply require a high-accuracy model.
+Instead, it needs:
+* Identification of high-risk customers (likely to churn) Evaluation of customer value (e.g., revenue contribution, lifetime value) Decision-making support on:
+Whether to retain a customer
+How much to invest in retention efforts